 Luckily, there are a number of things you can do to exert control over your sexual response and stand a better chance of regularly experiencing an orgasm at around the same time of day as your partner—and none of these tips involve daydreaming about baseball.
-Bonus: if you really want to boost your sexual prowess, are the yoga moves that are guaranteed to make you a better lay.
+Bonus: if you really want to boost your sexual prowess, try out the yoga moves that are guaranteed to make you a better lay.

-Don’t skimp on cardio
+Don’t skimp on cardio.

 Improving your overall body wellness can have a big effect on your penis and all the fun things it can do.
 Cardio exercise such as aerobics, swimming, running, or jogging can strengthen your lungs and increase their capacity.
 Being fitter will enable you to control your breathing well during sexual intercourse and lower the chances of ejaculating prematurely.

-But cardio will also boost your metabolism, improving circulation to your heart, lungs and—most importantly—your penis.
+But cardio will also boost your metabolism, improving circulation to your heart, lungs, and—most importantly—your penis.
 Working out has also been shown to stimulate the release of endorphins, which can help you release tension, stay calm and enjoy sexual contact, lowering the chances of shooting your bolt in a hurry.
 For extra motivation, here are the 10 Best Cardio Workouts for Men Over 40.

-Lose the same-old plot
+Lose the same-old plot.

-Find your edge
+Find your edge.

-Do your kegels
+Do your kegels.

 Don’t laugh.
 The best method for strengthening the pubococcygeus muscle (PC muscle) to help control ejaculation is to perform what are commonly known as kegel exercises.
 The easiest way for you to find this muscle is to stop the flow of pee when you use the bathroom.
 You’re using the PC muscle to do that!
 To do kegels, quickly clench and release the PC muscle repeatedly for ten seconds.
 Do three sets, with a ten-second break between sets.
 Once you’re into a good routine, you can start busting out your new skill while having sex.
 Contract your PC muscle when you’re close to orgasm, and you ought to be able to put a lid on things until you (and she) are ready.

-Get comfortably numb
+Get comfortably numb.

 The methods above should markedly improve your sexual stamina over time.
 But the nuclear option is to use a product designed to temporarily desensitize your penis.
-Durex, Trojan and Lifestyles all offer condoms that contain between 4 and 5% benzocaine, a numbing agent that will reduce your johnson’s sensitivity and, ideally, enable you to slow down the clock during your next session.
+Durex, Trojan, and Lifestyles all offer condoms that contain between 4 and 5 percent benzocaine, a numbing agent that will reduce your johnson’s sensitivity and, ideally, enable you to slow down the clock during your next session.
 If condoms aren’t part of your routine, you can desensitize your penis by using a numbing spray.
 Dr. Ian Kerner, author of She Comes First, recommends Promescent.
 “You spray it once or twice on the head of the penis, and it absorbs really well, so a woman isn’t going to experience residual numbing,” he says.